How much does a live-in nanny cost? - Care.com Resources

 A live-in nanny salary may be on par with a live-out’s, but there are a few differences to keep in mind.
 For one, in addition to their salary, you’re including “room and board” (which means you need a clean, safe, suitable place for them to live).
 While, technically, you can deduct a small amount for this, LaRowe notes that “most nannies will not look favorably on essentially paying a family for employment”and in some places and instances, it’s illegal.

 In Massachusetts, for example, employers are not allowed to deduct room and board from a household employee if the job requires them to live in your home.
-If the nanny wants to live in your home, but is not required, you can deduct $35 a week.
+If the nanny wants to live in your home, but is not required, you can deduct $35 (at most) a week.

 “Many people are under the impression that live-in nannies earn less than their live-out counterparts — this simply is not true,” explains LaRowe Conover.
 “Live-in nannies are typically paid a premium because of the flexibility and reliability they bring to the table.
 While it is often assumed that by deducting room and board, parents can save by hiring a live-in nanny, in practice, that just isn’t the case.”